Yashaswini-Sharma/shario/SHARE_BUTTON_GUIDE.md

-# Share Button Implementation - Complete Guide
+a# Share Button Implementation - Complete Guide

 ## 🎯 Overview
 The share button has been implemented beneath the "Add to Cart" button on every product card across the Men's and Women's pages.
 It automatically shares products to the currently joined community.